Struct linregress::FormulaRegressionBuilder

 So if you have a categorical variable with more than two distinct values

-you will need to perform “dummy coding” yourself.
+or values that are not 0 and 1 you will need to perform “dummy coding” yourself.

-Alternatively you can use data_columns
+Alternatively you can use data_columns.

 pub fn data_columns<I, S1, S2>(self, regressand: S1, regressors: I) -> Self where